 The Importance of Biomarker (Mutational) Testing

 Why is biomarker(mutational) testing so important?
 Knowing the driving force behind each individual’s tumors is not just important, it’s critical.
-Despite this, GIST biomarker/ mutational testing rates are poor, with only about 26.7% of patients having received a test in the US in 2010, and although it’s possible that percentage has increased a little bit since then, we still have a long way to go.
-Even in the Life Raft Group Patient Registry, a group of extremely proactive patients, only about 53% of living patients know their mutation.
+Despite this, GIST biomarker/ mutational testing rates are poor, with only about 6% of patients having received a test in the US in 2010, and although it’s possible that percentage has increased a little bit since then, we still have a long way to go.
+Even in the Life Raft Group Patient Registry, a group of extremely proactive patients, only 53% of patients know their mutation.

 What do I need to consider as a GIST patient?
 Having biomarker/mutational testing done is the most important step your oncologist can take to determine the best possible targeted treatment.
 When the specific mutation driving your cancer is known, the doctor can personalize your treatment, and assure that you are receiving the most effective standard of care.